Song of the Buckaroo

 Song of the Buckaroo is a 1938 American Western film directed by Albert Herman and written by John Rathmell.
 The film stars Tex Ritter, Jinx Falkenburg, Mary Ruth, Tom London, Frank LaRue and Charles King.
 The film was released on December 7, 1938, by Monogram Pictures.

 Plot

-In order to escape the law, a bandit takes the identity of a dead man, when is dead alter ego gets elected as mayor he decides to change his outlaw ways.
+In order to escape the law, a bandit takes the identity of a dead man, when his dead alter ego gets elected as mayor he decides to change his outlaw ways.